sbt/website/src/tutorial/03-Directories.md

 You may see `.sbt` files inside `project/` but they are not equivalent to `.sbt` files in the project's base directory.
-Explaining this will come [later][Full-Def], since you'll need some background information first.
+Explaining this will come [later][Organizing-Build], since you'll need some background information first.

 ### Build products